FOREX-Dollar gains on reflation trade, Aussie recovers

 By Karen Brettell

-NEW YORK, March 1 (Reuters) - The dollar index rose to a three-week high on Monday as investors bet on faster growth and inflation in the United States, while the Australian dollar gained after Australia's central bank increased its bond purchases in a bid to stem rapidly rising yields.
+NEW YORK, March 1 (Reuters) - The dollar index rose to a three-week high on Monday as investors bet on faster growth and inflation in the United States, while the Australian dollar gained after Australia's central bank bought more bonds than expected in a bid to stem rapidly rising yields.

-The dollar has gained in the past few sessions as U.S. government bond yields jump on expectations that growth and inflation will increase as the administration prepares new fiscal stimulus and vaccinations against COVID-19 become more widespread.
+The dollar has gained in the past few sessions along with U.S. government bond yields on expectations that growth and inflation will increase as the administration prepares new fiscal stimulus, and as vaccinations against COVID-19 become more widespread.

-Benchmark 10-year Treasury yields US10YT=RR edged higher to 1.432% on Monday, but are holding below the one-year high of 1.614% reached on Thursday.
+Benchmark 10-year Treasury yields US10YT=RR rose to 1.432% on Monday, but are holding below the one-year high of 1.614% reached on Thursday.

-The euro is lagging meanwhile, as the region falls behind in growth expectations.
+The euro is lagging as the region falls behind in growth expectations.

 "Everyone’s waiting for Europeans to catch up, both on the vaccination front and then on the stimulus front.
 When they do, that becomes the final piece of the puzzle that really propels global growth forward," Schlossberg said.